vttale/serve-stale/README.md

    effectively some kind of failure recheck timer.
 The client response timer and maximum stale timer are new concepts for this mechanism.

-   When a request is received by a recursive resolver, it should start the client response timer.
+   When a recursive resolver receives a request, it should start the client response timer.
 This timer is used to avoid client timeouts.
    It should be configurable, with a recommended value of 1.8 seconds as being just under a common timeout value of 2 seconds while still giving the resolver a fair shot at resolving the name.

    The resolver then checks its cache for any unexpired records that satisfy the request and returns them if available.
 If it finds no